Tall or Small Plants - What are the Pros and Cons?

 Unfortunately, there are no hard and fast rules for when smaller is better than taller or vice versa.
 We offer the following as general advice, but our helpline team will be happy to advise you on your specific requirements - please phone 01257 263873 or email firstname.lastname@example.org

-The key differences between a hedge purchased as tall plants (say over 1.5m) versus smaller
+The key differences between a hedge purchased as tall plants (say over 1.5m) versus smaller plants are:

-the ultimate desired height of the hedge and the species growth rate are major factors.
+- The ultimate desired height of the hedge and the species growth rate are major factors.
 If the hedge is to be 1.5m Holly, because the growth rate of this species is slow, we'd recommend 1m or 1.2m plants.
 On the other hand, if the hedge is to be 1.5m Leylandii, then we'd probably suggest 60/90cm plants because its only going to take a couple of years to reach the desired height.
 Of course, some customers might not want to wait for future growth and might buy 1.5m plants to achieve a virtually instant effect which is the key benefit of tall plants.

-taller plants are not as easy to establish as small plants.
+- Taller plants are not as easy to establish as small plants.
 It takes a lot of plant energy to support a large leaf structure, and the disturbance caused by planting large plants can lead to defoliation, slower growth and even in very unusual circumstances complete failure of a plant.
-Most people get 100% success when they plant a new hedge but if the soil or situation are poor or its going to be difficult to give a new hedge the constant watering that it needs, then its sensible to buy smaller plants which will be easier to establish.
+Most people get 100% success when they plant a new hedge but if the soil or situation are poor or it's going to be difficult to give a new hedge the constant watering that it needs, then it's sensible to buy smaller plants which will be easier to establish.

 We hope this general advice is helpful, but please do contact us if you'd like further clarification or specific advice.